How can we help?

 There are two options for an off-grid greenhouse:

 - Design a passive solar greenhouse.
 This is a structure that does not use electricity, and is inherently off-grid.
 Instead of electrical fans, a passive solar greenhouse uses passive vents and thermal storage methods.
 We work with people on designing passive solar greenhouses, but most of our clients add electricity to the greenhouse for greater climate control.
 Much more information on passive solar greenhouse design is in our book, The Year-Round Solar Greenhouse, and you can get in touch with us if this your preferred design.
 While this may work well for Residential greenhouses, it may be harder to run a commercial greenhouse in this fashion.

 This varies greatly by location, and what you are trying to grow.
 In areas with mild winters, passive solar greenhouses can grow year-round without any back-up heating.
 Greenhouses in cold areas can even grow very hardy crops year-round without heating, as Eliot Coleman has proved on his farm in Maine.
 However, to grow a wider variety of crops, in most cold climates an energy-efficient greenhouse will require some back-up heating.
-This is usually turned on during a few very cold nights a year — the extreme cold snaps — when a GAHT system, thermal mass, or phase change material is not sufficient to keep temperatures high enough.
+This is usually turned on during a few very cold nights a year — the extreme cold snaps — when a GAHTTM system, thermal mass, or phase change material is not sufficient to keep temperatures high enough.

 Residential growers typically add an electric heater for the coldest times of the year.
 Commercial growers typically integrate propane or electric heat.
 We can help you integrate a back-up heater when designing your commercial greenhouse.